Samuel Rabin (artist): Career

+Sculptor

 Rabin's own sculpture from this time is little known as he was a perfectionist and destroyed work that he considered unsatisfactory.
 In 1928, working under his full surname, he was commissioned by architect Charles Holden to carve West Wind, one of eight personifications of the four winds for the headquarters of the Underground Electric Railways Company of London at 55 Broadway.
 The sculpture was partly completed in-situ on the building.
 In 1930, he produced his only other public sculptures; two decorative winged masks, The Past and The Future, for the Daily Telegraph building in Fleet Street.
 These were carved on the building directly from the scaffold.

 Both commissions were well received at the time, but Rabin was unable to make a living as a sculptor and turned to another career – wrestling, for which he abbreviated his surname.

+Olympic bronze medal

 Rabin was physically strong and had boxed and wrestled as an amateur to fund his art.
 He won a bronze medal in the middleweight division of the free-style wrestling at the 1928 Olympics in Amsterdam.
 Rabin turned professional in 1932 and fought as Rabin the Cat and Sam Radnor the Hebrew Jew across Britain.
 Alexander Korda cast him as a wrestler in The Private Life of Henry VIII in 1933 and as Mendoza, a Jewish prize-fighter, in The Scarlet Pimpernel in 1934.

+Singer

+During World War II, Rabin entertained troops by singing at British Army camps.
+After the War, he sang regularly on the BBC radio programme “Time for Music” with the London Studio Players.
+Rabin gave up singing and sculpturing to concentrate on drawing, with the boxing ring and its characters as the subject of most of his pieces.

 Despite lacking any formal musical training, Rabin was a talented baritone and worked professionally during the 1940s singing with Stars in Battledress and sang operatic arias with the army's Classical Music Group.
 In 1946 he auditioned for La Scala's conductor, Victor de Sabata.

+Art teacher

 In 1949, Rabin began teaching drawing at Goldsmiths College of Art in New Cross, London.
+While at Goldsmiths, he focused on what would become his best known and probably most admired subject, drawing and painting boxers.
 His disciplined teaching style including the production of demonstration works, followed that of his own teacher, Valette.
 His students included Mary Quant, Bridget Riley and Tom Keating.
 He left Goldsmiths in 1965, due to differences over teaching methods and taught at Bournemouth College of Art until 1985 and then at Poole Art Centre until shortly before his death in December 1991.

+Death

+He died on 20 December 1991 in Poole, Dorset, England, and had a private memorial service on 18 January 1992 at St. Osmund's Church at Parkstone, Dorset.

+Details of his death and burial were not readily available in the London Press.